mikewlange/Windows-10-Development-Environment-For-The-Pros-/README.md

 ## Modern Random Programmer Setup.
-I'm sharin gthis as I needed to set up a Windows 10 dev box for modern laguage agnostic deveopment.
+I'm sharing this as I needed to set up a Windows 10 dev box for modern laguage agnostic deveopment.
 I've been off windows for almost 10 years.
-And they kinda nalied.
-With 10.
+I thought it would be good to write down.

 I use Mac or ubuntu for commercial work.
+But msoft nailed it with in 10. woudn'tswitch back, but it's now my ML machine.
 But I'm qite satified with my (incomplete) setup beow.

 This is a fork of something - but completly different.
 But I did steal the idea to write this here.
-Thanks for making my lofe easier mystery person..
+Thanks for making my life easier mystery person..

 # Configure Windows
 Set-WindowsExplorerOptions -EnableShowHiddenFilesFoldersDrives -EnableShowProtectedOSFiles -EnableShowFileExtensions -EnableShowFullPathInTitleBar